-My interest in Scottish history had something of a major resurgence following the 1995 motion picture “Braveheart”, which, although was a most enjoyable movie for me, was not historically exact.
-But, as you would expect in a Hollywood production, fact and fiction were somewhat distorted for the sake of drama, and in one instance, absolutely impossible.
+My interest in Scottish history had something of a major resurgence following the 1995 movie “Braveheart”, which, although enjoyable, was not historically exact.
+But, as you would expect in a Hollywood production, fact and fiction were somewhat distorted for the sake of drama, and in one instance, impossible.

 The implication that Wallace was the father of Edward III, born to Isabella of France, following an affair, was far off the mark, considering that Isabella was only 10 years old when Wallace died, and Edward III wasn’t born until 7 years after Wallace’s death.

 Getting back to the facts, Wallace was brought up by his uncle in Dunipace, after his father died when he was a boy.
 He was to continue his father’s fight and he raised an army against King Edward I of England.
 King Edward had dismissed any talk of Scottish Independence, and viewed Wallace as an outlaw.
 Rebellion followed, and many men joined forces with Wallace as he began to drive the English out of Perthshire and Fife.